osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### Navigation History

 Much like a web browser, when you navigate to different locations within a file, follow references/links to other files, go to the location of a marker, or go to the result of a search, Eclipse keeps a history.
-Yellow navigation arrow buttons in the toolbar let you move back adn forth through the history:
+Yellow navigation arrow buttons in the toolbar let you move back and forth through the history:

 ![Navigation Toolbar](images/OSATEUserGuide/NavigationHistory.png)

-## Instance Models
+## <span id="instance">Instance Models</span>

 Most analyses are executed over the _instance model_ of a system.
 The instance model represnts the complete nested architecture of a system, and is built from a root system implementation classifier.

 To create an instance model of your system

 1. Open the AADL package that conatins the system implementation you want to instantiate.
-For this example, we open `aadlmodel` from above.
+For this example, we open `aadlmodel` from [above](#save).
 2. Select the system implementation in the `Outline` view.
 Here we select `MySystem.i`.
 3. Select `Instantiate` from the context menu.
 ![Context Menu](images/OSATEUserGuide/Instantiate.png)